NetSAIL-UCI/Phoenix/README.md

 If you're goal is to reproduce the results of the paper, jump directly to [Instructions](#3-instructions) section.

-## 2. Preparing Workloads
+# Preparing Workloads

 Currently, we implement two environments to test the efficacy of Phoenix:
-1. Standalone: A large-scale cluster with 100K nodes running microservice-based workloads extracted from Alibaba Traces 2021 in a simulated environment.
+1. AdaptLab: A large-scale cluster with 100K nodes running microservice-based application dependency graphs extracted from Alibaba cluster Traces in a simulated environment.
-2. Cloudlab: A cloudlab cluster with 25 nodes running 5 instances of 2 microservice-based applications, Overleaf and HotelReservations (HR) from DeathStarBench.
+2. Real-world Experiments: A k8s cluster with 25 nodes running 5 instances of 2 microservice-based applications, Overleaf and HotelReservations (HR) from DeathStarBench.

-### Standalone
+## AdaptLab

 We emulate a 100K node cluster running several microservice-based applications to emulate real-world public clouds.
 We derive 18 microservice applications from Alibaba 2021 cluster traces using the methodology described in the paper XX.
 Refer to XX Section in this document to walk through how we derive the dependency graphs for Alibaba.